iszczesniak/cpp/memory/index.md

 Prior to C++17, such a recepie always created a temporary (a temporary object), and always on the stack.
-A temporary was destroyed before the evaluation of the expression was complete.
+A temporary was destroyed before the evaluation of an expression was complete.
 Since C++17 these recipes are called **prvalue** expressions, or prvalues in short.
 We'll look into the expression categories later, but we start using the term **prvalue** now.